gabpedroza/IDP-M208/IDP/docs/Software_documentation.md

 2. "second": It goes back and forth in the second floor, looking for boxes.
 In this case, it has to use sensors on both sides.
 This is also achieved through the `Follower.hunt_box` method.
 3. Delivery: after picking up a box with `Follower.pick_ground_box`, follows a breadth-first algorithm to go between two specified nodes, using the `Follower.deliver_box` method.

 It starts on the ground mode, and momentarily switches to delivery mode on each detected box.
-After two boxes are picked up and delivered, it switches to second mode, and goes back to delivery whenever it finds a box.
-After finding the last two boxes, it delivers itself to the start area through the delivery mode.
+After a set number of boxes are picked up and delivered, it switches to second mode, and goes back to delivery whenever it finds a box.
+After finding the last boxes, it delivers itself to the start area through the delivery mode.
 It auto-detects when to go home inside the `Follower.hunt_box` method, and returns with the method `Follower.go_home`.
 ### Sensing lines
 The robot averages out a set of line measurements to produce a list of values on which to act.
 White and black are hence defined through a threshold.
 This smoothes out possible small glitches in the sensors.

-The two middle sensors only care about PID (stright line following), as written in `Follower.pid`.
+The two middle sensors only care about PID (straight line following), as written in `Follower.pid`.
 The two external sensors only care about node detection.
 Node detection is a two-step process, as written in `Follower.detect_radical_turn`:
  1. If any external sensor detects something white, it records that.
 The node has not yet been detected.
  2. After a specified period of time since this first detection (currently 150ms), it checks again, with both sensors.
 The outcome of this measurement gives the output of node detection.